Rangers Reaction: What can Grilli, Lucroy do for the bullpen?

 It’s on the relievers to pick his brain, not for him to sit back and evaluate after more blown saves.
 Grilli doesn’t need to be in the video room looking for what is causing the problems.

-The problem for Ernesto Frieri as the bullpen took its 18th loss of the season was a walk to the No. 9 hitter, Tzu-Wei Lin.
+The problem for Ernesto Frieri in the 11th as the bullpen took its 18th loss of the season was a walk to the No. 9 hitter, Tzu-Wei Lin.
 It doesn’t take a 40-year-old, 15-year veteran like Grilli to point that out.

-Another problem for the bullpen was that Odor muffed Lin’s sixth-inning grounder that should have ended the inning but instead opened the door for three unearned runs.
+Another problem for the bullpen was that Odor muffed Lin’s sixth-inning grounder that should have ended the inning but instead opened the door for three unearned runs as Tony Barnette allowed all three runners he inherited from Martin Perez to score.

 Manager Jeff Banister was quick to point out that the pitchers still have to make pitches, which is true.
 But the man who laments all the extra pitches and times the lineup turns over because of walks and mistakes was oddly unmoved, relatively speaking, by the Odor error.